daw5/budget-tracker/readme.md

 Note: I am using django-stubs to infer types from models, which is why I have not explicitly typed them.

-Run the below command from the root of the project in order to perform static type checking:
+Run the below command in order to perform static type checking:

 ```
-mypy .
+docker-compose exec app mypy .
 ```